-In the previous section, we solved LQ game \eqref{201}-\eqref{202} for inhomogeneous systems, at the cost that no constraints can be put on the controls.
-In this section, we study the game for homogeneous systems, giving an advantage that we can introduce closed convex cone control constraints to the game.
+In the previous section, we solved the LQ game \eqref{201}-\eqref{202} for inhomogeneous systems without control constraints.
+In this section, we study the game for homogeneous systems, giving an advantage that we can introduce closed convex cone control constraints.